SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-as-a-developer-i-want-to-migrate-alarms-widget-to-the-angular-3493.md

 **Visual and UX enhancements**:

-* The way alarms are displayed in the "Alarms" view and widgets has been redesigned.
+* The way alarms are displayed in the alarms view and widgets has been redesigned.

 **Functional improvements**: